 - Sun Exposure: Full sun, at least six to eight hours per day

-- When it's in Trouble: Flowers droop or petals discolor, usually due to improper planting or watering.
+- Signs of a Problem: Flowers droop or petals discolor, usually due to improper planting or watering.
 Sometimes, this is caused by pests that can be treated with insecticidal soap and by keeping the area around the plant stems free of debris.
 Plants that droop are not always in distress because tall varieties often require staking for support.

-- When it's Thriving: Bright foliage and flowers; strong, sturdy stems
+- Signs of a Healthy Plant: Bright foliage and flowers; strong, sturdy stems

 Starting Sunflowers From Seed

-Sunflowers do best when the seeds are planted directly in the soil.
-Place seeds in a trench that is about 1 1/2 to 2 inches deep.
+Sunflowers do best when the seeds are sown directly in the soil.
+Sow seeds in a trench that is about 1 1/2 to 2 inches deep.
 For smaller varieties, space seeds 2 to 4 inches apart.
 Larger plants should be spaced 6 to 8 inches apart.
 Cover the seeds and water them.

 The seeds will germinate in about seven to 10 days, and the plants will flower in two to three months.
 If seedlings are growing close together, thin them to give individual plants room to grow.
 Follow the spacing requirements on the seed package; some varieties require 24 inches between plants to reach their full height and seed production.
 For continuous blooming, plant additional rows about 2 feet apart every two weeks for a month to six weeks.
 This will ensure blooms throughout the summer and into the fall.

-To start seeds indoors, wait to plant until about one week before the last frost date.
+To start seeds indoors, wait to sow them until about one week before the last frost date.
 Sunflowers grow quickly, and you don't want the plants to be too large for transplanting.
 Place two seeds in each peat pot or starter tray.
 Once they germinate, remove the weaker plant.

 Harden off the seedlings before planting in the garden.
 Hardening off involves gradually introducing the plants to the outside elements before planting them.
 Sunflowers require hardening off to avoid transplant shock.
 Plant after all danger of frost is over and the seedlings are 3 to 4 inches tall.
 Plant by placing them in a hole that is as deep as the starter tray.